Figure 1. Q-View Software workflow.

 Lot LLD, LLOQ, or ULOQ:

 The Lot limits, only available for certain products,

-are the calculated LLD, LLOQ and ULOQ values from the Quansys
+are the assigned Lot LLD, LLOQ and ULOQ values determined by Quansys.

 be calculated with the chosen regression model, including

 those extrapolated below the LLOQ and the LLD.

 Backfitting of the calibrator is a practical method for evaluating the quality of the curve fit.

 This is done by comparing the calculated concentration of each calibrator to its known (theoretical)

 concentration using the equation: calculated concentration / theoretical concentration x 100%.
 Q-View Software

 displays this result in the report as percent backfit.
 The preferred result for each calibrator